Paint Techniques

 Instant feature wall

 Stenciling with a foam roller is by far the fastest stencilling technique, and also the easiest.
-However, there are couple things to keep in mind to make sure the results are perfect.
 In this project we'll show you how to add an instant feature to a wall using a stencil, paint and foam roller.

-How to add guilding or silver leaf to furniture
+How to add gilding or silver leaf to furniture

 Gilding is fun, a little messy and quite time consuming on bigger pieces but the end result is fantastic!
 Decide on your piece to gild - perhaps start off with something small till you get used to it ....or jump in the deep end!